 McKenzie County Right to Life Speech Contest Information

-Contest will he held October 17, 2020 at 8:45 AM CST.
+Contest will he held May 1, 2021 at 8:45 AM CST.
 The competition will take place at Johnson Corners Christian Academy, 11008 Highway 23, Watford City, ND 58854 (14 miles east of Watford City).
-The registration fee for this competition is $10.00, all proceeds will be donated to Dakota Hope Clinic and Dakota Heart Gallery.
+The registration fee for this competition is $10.00, all proceeds will be donated to the Sunrise Women’s Clinic.
 If the registration fee presents a hardship, please contact us at email@example.com for a waiver request.
-All contestants must be registered no later than 11:59 PM on October 14, 2020.
-(Tournament May be held by Zoom if COVID-19 conditions require it)
+DEADLINE TO REGISTER: April 23, 2021

 $1,500 FIRST PLACE